M3 Surgery 900 Junior Surgery Clerkship

 Summary

-Every student is welcomed to the clerkship and we hope that each student has a valuable learning experience.
+We are excited to welcome every student to the surgery clerkship and we hope that each of you has a valuable learning experience regardless of your future career choice.

-James Soulikias, the clerkship coordinator, is located in the Department of Surgery, 4000 Murphy.
-He can be reached at 913.588.7323 and handles the day-to-day workings of the course.
+James Soulikias, Surgery Education Coordinator, is located in the Department of Surgery, 4000 Murphy.
+He can be reached at 913-588-7323 and handles the day-to-day workings of the course.

 The Clerkship Director, Dr. Kilgore, is available by appointment through the Surgery Education Coordinator to discuss matters related to grades, residency, recommendation letters, course content, working/learning conditions, and other matters pertinent to the course.